johannesnelson/johannesnelson.github.io/_projects/invasives_scanner.md

 the list of planted species manually would have taken a long time, so I developed scripts to do this rapidly.

-## How it works
-The script relies primarily on web-scraping the [Global Invasive Species Database (GISD)](https://www.iucngisd.org/gisd/).
-This database had easy-to-parse html source code that allowed me to use the 'rvest' package to locate and extract essential elements of invasive species results such as a summary of invasiveness, the native range of the plant, and the alien range of the plant.

-Since I knew most plants would certainly not be invasive--and since I didn't want to spam requests to the GISD website needlessly--I used API calls to the [Global Biodiversity Information Facility](https://www.gbif.org/), which houses a record of what plants are included in the GISD database and which allows for a higher rate of API requests.
-This way, I could first check if the species actually existed in the database before performing webscraping on the GISD website itself.

-The output of the tool is a CSV with columns storing relevant information from the GISD wesbite.
-To test it yourself, you can load your own CSV with a column called 'species', you can type in a comma-separated list of species, or you can simply run the demo which uses a preloaded species list.

 <style>
 .responsive-iframe-container {